ISHANGO-ai/Remote-Sensing-Of-Tobacco-Fields-in-Malawi-and-Mozambique/README.md

 ## 6. Random forest classifier model

-  Train a random forest locally using scikit-learn, to get land cover classes where are able to classify between vegetation, bare soil and water.We have to authenticate first on Google Earth Engine AP to get access
-  Display on the map
+  Train a random forest locally using scikit-learn, to get land cover classes where are able to classify between vegetation, bare soil and water.We have to authenticate first on Google Earth Engine AP to get access.
+Display on the classifiction map

     Run train.py

+## Plot Normalised Difference Vegetation Index (NDVI) time series for AOI for each class of land cover

+  Monthly NDVI time series that represent a complete crop phonological cycle NDVI method is applied according to its specialty range from –1 to +1 We have to authenticate first on Google Earth Engine AP to get access

+    Run NDVItimeseries.py